fuhsjr00/bug.n/README.md

 ### Development

-Currently, there are two branches:

-* `master`, the current stable version (v9), which is no longer actively developed or maintained;
+Currently, there is one branches, `master`, the current stable version (v9), which is no longer actively developed or maintained.
-* `X`, a development version (v10), which is a rewrite of bug.n and in alpha stage, but development is dormant.